Paying for College

 Why? because you literally can’t skip dance classes and pass

-In dance departments, majors are often:
+In dance departments, majors are:

 Known by name